MarkZither/mywyamblog/input/posts/2020-09-08-Secure-ASP.NET-Core-Health-Checks-to-a-specific-port.md

   - ASP.NET Core
   - Health Checks
 ---
-To secure Health Checks it is possible to make them available on internal addresses only and on a different port to the publicly served pages/api.
+To secure Health Checks it is possible to make them available on internal addresses only and on a different port to the publicly served pages/API endpoints.

 First we need to make the service available over 2 different ports, this can be achieved by adding a Urls value to the appsettings.config.